box/developer.box.com/content/guides/security/terms-of-service/index.md

 The following scopes should be granted to the application in order to take the outlined actions.

-* **Manage Enterprise Properties**: Required to enable, edit, or disable the enterprise'S settings for Terms of Services as well as to view them for external users.
+* **Manage Enterprise Properties**: Required to enable or edit the enterprise's settings for Terms of Services as well as to view them for external users.
 * **Manage Users**: Required to accept Terms of Services for other users.